Photo credits: (above) @photographybypip (below) @tomolly_carcoar

 Visit www.anticacarcoar.com and follow us @AnticaCarcoar on Facebook and Instagram.

-Paolo cooks in the casarecce (housemade)style of the Ciociarian region.
-Slow-cooked and seasonal, with fresh local produce using traditional Italian recipes.
+Paolo cooks in the casarecce (housemade) style of the Ciociarian region.
+Slow-cooked and seasonal, with fresh local produce using traditional and ancient recipes.